Lexington Mesothelioma Lawyer

 In the 1950s, Lexington was home to several manufacturing companies that may have used asbestos, including Dixie Cup, Square D, and IBM.

 During peak asbestos use in the U.S., the federal government and military branches used the material heavily.
-Many veterans who served the nation during World War II, in particular, suffered asbestos exposure in military installations across the country.
+Many veterans who served the nation during World War II, in particular, suffered asbestos exposure in military installations nationwide.

 The Army Air Force’s Lexington/Bluegrass airbase, where thousands of airmen received flight training, used asbestos.
 Parts of the old base still exist on the present-day Blue Grass Airport grounds.